Zinc Plating with Trivalent Chromate is blistering after baking

 Our company is producing rubber based products.
-One part of the production are also bumpers, which consists from metal part on which we inject rubber.
-Metal part has to be surface protected according to customer demands screws protected with black passivation (DIN 50979 Fe//ZnNi8//FN//T0)and the demand is also that final product has to withstand natural salt spray test for 240 hr without optical changes.
+One part of the production are also bumpers, which consists of metal part on which we inject rubber.
+Metal part has to be surface protected according to customer demands; screws protected with black passivation ( DIN 50979 [link by ed. to spec at TechStreet] Fe//ZnNi8//FN//T0)and the demand is also that final product has to withstand natural salt spray test for 240 hours without optical changes.

 Does anybody has some experience with galvanic protection which can withstand temperatures 180 - 200° C without cracks?
 Screws used for the products are with very small threads, ST 6,3 or M4.

 Does transparent passivation withstand heat better than black, or do you recommend some other form of surface protection?

 - Ljubljana, Slovenia

 A. I don't know if you use a trivalent black coating over your zinc nickel but usually an hexavalent chromate loses almost all its corrosion protection after heating.
 The trivalent chromates have better heat resistance.Alexandre Lapointe CEF

 Alkaline Zinc Plating is Peeling in Tiny Crystal-like DotsDecember 26, 2015

 We are having problem of zinc peeling of from base article.
 It's not big flakes removing or opening the base metal but it is very thin and small crystal-like dots getting removed while finger scrubbing.